SaraFreitas02/Venusya/README.md

 Explore the elegance of Venusya through these key features:

 - **Brand Exploration:** Click on the Venusya logo to return to the homepage and explore the brand's offerings effortlessly.

-  - **Engaging Hover Effects:** Experience dynamic and engaging hover effects on various links, buttons and images, adding interactivity to your browsing.
+- **Engaging Hover Effects:** Experience dynamic and engaging hover effects on various links, buttons, and images, adding interactivity to your browsing.

 - **Social Media Icons:** Redirect you to the respective social media.

 - **Payment Methods Icons:** Inform you of the payment methods accepted.

+- **Like Buttons with Animations:** Interact with our products by clicking the "like" button.
+It fills with color when liked and empties with a smooth animation when unliked.

+- **Product Descriptions on Hover:** Hover over a product to read its description instantly, enhancing your shopping experience.

+- **Menu Button (Laptop Version):** For laptop users, a menu button has been added for easy navigation.
+Simply click to open or close the menu.

+- **Multiple Device Compatibility:** Read [Compatibility](#compatibility-last-update-10-09-2023) for more info.

 ### Features to be added
 The following features are meant to be added in the future: